 Our Admissions team is ready to guide and support you through this important time in your life as you prepare to move to Lugano to begin your studies.
 The following FAQ contains answers to the most asked questions.
 Didn't you find what you were looking for?
 Contact the team directly.

-The Fall 2021 semester will begin as scheduled during the last week of August 2021.
-We are agile and well-prepared for fall classes to begin in Lugano or, if necessary, to begin the academic year in a hybrid learning model until all students can come to campus and study safely.
+The spring 2022 semester will begin as scheduled during the week of January 17, 2022.
+We are agile and well-prepared for spring classes to begin in Lugano or, if necessary, to begin the academic year in a hybrid learning model until all students can come to campus and study safely.

 We are committed to our mission of educating responsible global leaders.
 In this unprecedented time of uncertainty, we look for the opportunity to innovate our program and continue to embolden our students with the knowledge and skills to make a difference in their organizations and communities.
 We look forward to welcoming you to campus!